 How much money can you make selling solar energy back to the grid?

 How much money you can make from feed-in tariffs depends on your energy provider.
 They each have their own rate.
-For example, Origin Energy’s values range anywhere from 2 to 10 cents per kWh.
+For example, Origin Energy’s values range anywhere from 2 to 10 cents per kilowatt hour.

 Can you make a living selling solar?